 Come fill me again

 Not having it?
 Fair enough.
-No harm in trying.
-Some, if not most, song ideas will of course be more 'Ashley Smith' ("He plays on the wing, he's not from Yead-ing") than 'Andy Smith' ("Who needs Cantona ... ").
-Still, I'd encourage Magpies to get their thinking caps on, in order to supplement the existing songbook and help maintain OUR football culture and identity.
+There's no harm in trying.
+Some, if not most, song ideas will be more 'Ashley Smith' ("He plays on the wing, he's not from Yead-ing") than 'Andy Smith' ("Who needs Cantona ... ").
+Still, I'd encourage Magpies to get their thinking caps on to supplement the existing songbook and help maintain OUR football culture and identity.
 Failing that, follow follow follow the hipsters and fire up a flare or two.
-This would seemingly meet with the approval of at least one MUFC Ltd Director ... and also keep Mark Steward on his toes! ("We are a family club, sponsored by lap dancers") ;-)
+That would seemingly meet with the approval of at least one MUFC Ltd Director ... and also keep Mark Steward on his toes! ("We are a family club, sponsored by lap dancers") ;-)

 Bristol Rovers unsurprisingly feature relatively prominently in Tim Marshall's book - with the random but rousing

-'Goodnight Irene' discussed in detail on pages 131-133 - and I was already looking forward to hearing their adopted anthem belted out, both in the pubs and at the match, as our train journey reached it's conclusion shortly before 1pm.
-We disembarked and, in light rain, walked to the nearby Wagon & Horses pub, as recommended by Amber Aleman on the Conference South forum, with a group of middle-aged men - seemingly familiar with the old Tote End - in tow.
-Amber Aleman knows his stuff and this pub didn't disappoint; Red Fox's Coggeshall Gold going down an absolute treat.
-The conversation and drink flowed, and we were cutting it fine to make kick off in the end (especially as our pre-booked taxi was a no-show).
+'Goodnight Irene' discussed in detail on pages 131-133 - and I was already looking forward to hearing their adopted anthem belted out, both in the pubs and at the match, as our train journey reached it's conclusion shortly before 1 pm.
+We walked in light rain to the nearby Wagon & Horses pub, as recommended by Amber Aleman on the Conference South forum, with a group of middle-aged men - seemingly familiar with the old Tote End - in tow.
+Amber Aleman knows his stuff, and this pub didn't disappoint; Red Fox's Coggeshall Gold was an absolute treat.
+The conversation and drink flowed to such an extent that we struggled to make the kick-off (especially as our pre-booked taxi was a no-show).
 As it was, we did manage to arrive in time, after fortunately flagging down another ride on the street outside the pub.
 No thanks to Yelo Taxis.
 Avoid.

 ^^^ 'AD IS GOD'.
 Quite.